 A link to the Michigan Department of Education- Low Incidence Outreach program.
 MDE-LIO provides more links to resources for parents and teachers to help their child learn with adaptive technology and specialized lessons.

 For information about parent education, please see this video by the Nation Association of Parents of Children with Visual Impairments (NAPVI).
+The organization no longer exists, but the content is good.
 We have provided a link here.

 If you or your child struggles with how to access the internet or other features of their computer, this tool might help.